 Lyceum Media’s annual Fire & Ice party is one of the best networking opportunities of the year for gambling industry professionals and this interview with Marco Cuesta of FirstBlood is a perfect example of why.
 My colleague Carol Tan met Cuesta in a shared taxi back to the hotel after Fire & Ice 2017 and she learned of his passion for Blockchain technology, gaming and eSports during the ride.
 Fast forward to three months later and here we are.

-FirstBlood offers a decentralized reward system for eSports players built on the Ethereum Blockchain.
+FirstBlood offers a decentralized reward system for eSports players built on the distributed server processing system Ethereum Blockchain.
 What I found most exciting about Cuesta’s company’s innovation is the fact they have discovered how to use Blockchain in ways other than transferring payments via Bitcoin and have the foresight to see just how much this technology is going to disrupt our world.

 When it comes to the advantages of being built on Blockchain, Cuesta sited security, transparency, accountability and accessibility but also mentioned the influence Bitcoin’s success has had on the further development of the technology into platforms such as Ethereum.